-- Friction - for healthy and mobile people making bodily adjustments - shifting around - prevents the development of bed sores.
-However, for some patients, especially those with very thin and frail skin, as well as poor circulation, turning and moving may damage the skin, raising the risk of bed sores.
+- Friction - for some patients, especially those with very thin and frail skin, as well as poor circulation, turning and moving may damage the skin, raising the risk of bedsores.

-- Shear - if the skin moves one way while the underlying bone moves in the opposite direction, this is known as shear.
-If a patient slides down a bed or a chair, or raises the top half of a bed too much, there is a risk of shearing - cell walls and minute blood vessels may stretch and tear.
-The tailbone, especially if the skin is already very thin, is especially susceptible to bed sores from shear.
+- Shear - if the skin moves one way while the underlying bone moves in the opposite direction.
+For instance, if a patient slides down a bed or a chair, or raises the top half of a bed too much, there is a risk of shearing - cell walls and minute blood vessels may stretch and tear.

 - State of health